 Employers are recognizing that the ability to work from anywhere is much more than a relaxed dress code and transitioning to meeting over video calls.
 Remote work can level the playing field for marginalized groups, removing barriers to entry for many people and giving leaders previously unheard of opportunities to hire and retain diverse teams.

 Diversity and inclusion are essential to the long-term health of an organization.
 In a survey of over 1700 companies, organizations with above-average diversity produced a greater proportion of revenue from innovation (45% of total) than from companies with below average diversity (26%).
 “Different perspectives, knowledge and insights allow for diverse teams to more effectively solve problems, leading to greater internal efficiencies and more innovative product development,” said Adriana Gascoigne, Founder of Girls in Tech at Terminal’s Unlock summit this year.

 But in order to maximize those benefits, leaders need to adopt a remote-first mindset — and tailor their leadership approach to create a great work environment for everyone at the company.
 An inclusive, diverse workplace takes more than allowing employees to work from home.
-It requires leaders to ensure remote work is meeting the specific needs of different marginalized groups.
+It requires leaders to ensure remote work and diversity efforts work together to meet the needs of different marginalized groups.

 Remote work makes it easier for women to stay in the workforce

 Women are more likely to want remote work than men: About 68% of women said their preferred post-pandemic workplace would be remote, compared with 57% of men.
 Remote work gives women back the time that they would have lost to commuting, making it easier to balance their careers with the familial obligations that disproportionately fall on them.
 With families juggling parenting and elder care amidst the pandemic, millions of women left the workforce in 2020 to cover caretaking.
 And women of color are represented disproportionately in these numbers.